Sponsor the 42nd Annual Smith Nature Symposium!

 In partnership with Chicago Voyagers, a nonprofit whose mission is to empower local, underrepresented youth through outdoor adventure therapy programs, seven Chicago-based artists will present a two-part exhibition that visualizes the future of American exploration: one where adventure knows no gender or color.

 The exhibition at Brushwood opening May 18, 2025 is the first part of this two-part endeavor.
-There we will get a first look at some of the completed works alongside studies for the larger portraits that will be unveiled at the final exhibition in Chicago at the Epiphany Center for the Arts, opening on August 8, 2025.
+There we will get a first look at studies for the larger portraits that will be unveiled at the final exhibition in Chicago at the Epiphany Center for the Arts, opening on August 8, 2025.
 A portion of the proceeds from artwork sales will be donated to Chicago Voyagers.

 The Future Voyagers Exhibit